alexedwards/stack/README.md

 [Skip to the example &rsaquo;](#example)

-### Why use Stack?
+### Why?

-- Stack lets you create stackable, reusable, handler chains in the Alice style.
+- Stack provides a inbuilt request-scoped map for sharing data (or *context*) between handlers.
-- It provides a request-scoped map for sharing data (or *context*) between handlers.
+- It also lets you create stackable, reusable, handler chains in the Alice style.
 - It's compatible with the common `func(http.Handler) http.Handler` middleware pattern.
-- Stack chains satisfy the `http.Handler` interface, so they can be used with the `http.DefaultServeMux`.
+- Chains satisfy the `http.Handler` interface, so they can be used with the `http.DefaultServeMux`.
 - It's compile-time type-safe.
 - The package is designed to be simple, non-magic, and get out of your way.